javascript-condicional-if-else

 The IF ELSE Conditional

-The if conditional allows adding an else block of alternative code that will be executed if the if condition is false.
+The if conditional allows adding an else block of alternative code that will execute if the if condition is false.
 The basic syntax is:

 if (condition) {